 CAUDIT’s focus on strategic procurement enables significant savings to members across the higher education and research sector.
 Collectively, CAUDIT member institutions spend approximately AU$2.5B on ICT products, services and salaries annually.
 The benefits of CAUDIT’s strategic procurement efforts include improved value for money due to economies of scale, greater leverage in the marketplace to influence product development and direction, and sector savings in procurement staff resources.

-Strategic Procurement is called out as a Strategic Pillar within the CAUDIT Strategic Plan:
+Strategic Procurement is called out as a Strategic Activity within the CAUDIT Strategic Plan:

 “CAUDIT will work with vendors to deliver value to members by leveraging their collective spending power, as well as building strategic partnerships to enhance the value of the relationship members have with the vendor community.
 To facilitate this CAUDIT will: negotiate collective procurement arrangements…; work with members and vendors to derive maximum mutual value…; and work with strategic vendors to ensure that members have a good understanding of the future technology roadmaps so that members can make sound strategic investment decisions…”